 4. Nut Butter Crackers

-It’s important to remember that not all vegan camping meals have to be fancy!
+It’s important to remember that not all camping meals have to be fancy!
 If you’re looking for a light, portable, and hearty snack, stick to a classic like nut butter and crackers.
 This snack combo is the perfect mix of energy-boosting carbs and filling protein.

 5. Peanut Butter & Jelly Granola Bars